brightfence/000/README.md

 Congratulations on completing class zero!
 We hope you enjoyed the class and are looking forward to continuing your lessons.
-There are two paths you can take to continue your education: independently or with Brightfence.
+There are two paths you can take to continue your education: on your own or with Brightfence.
 We'll go through both options below.

-# On Your Own
+# Option 1: On Your Own

 Modern advances in coding education has made it easier than ever to learn to code on your own.
 As we've promised, here is a curated list of our favorite resources to help you learn to code on your own.